Commands & Shortcuts Overview

 How They Work

-When you use these commands, Caret:
+When you use these commands, Careti:

 - Captures the relevant context (selected code, file path, terminal output, etc.)

-- Focuses the Caret interface
+- Focuses the Careti interface

 - Creates a conversation with the captured context